Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/npc/umbraxakar-wdmm.md

     \ is successful or the effect ends for it, the creature is immune to the dragon's\
     \ Frightful Presence for the next 24 hours."
   "name": "Frightful Presence"
-- "desc": "The dragon uses one of the following breath weapons.\n\n- Lightning Breath.\
+- "desc": "The dragon uses one of the following breath weapons.\n\n- Necrotic Breath.\
-    \ The dragon exhales lightning in a 90-foot line that is 5 feet wide.
+    \ The dragon exhales necrotic in a 90-foot line that is 5 feet wide.
 Each creature\
-    \ in that line must make a DC 19 Dexterity saving throw, taking 66 (12d10) lightning\
+    \ in that line must make a DC 19 Dexterity saving throw, taking 66 (12d10) necrotic\
     \ damage on a failed save, or half as much damage on a successful one.  \n- Repulsion\
     \ Breath.
 The dragon exhales repulsion energy in a 30-foot cone.
 Each creature\
     \ in that area must succeed on a DC 19 Strength saving throw.
 On a failed save,\